Vulva: Structure

-The main structures of the vulva are: the mons pubis, the labia majora and labia minora, the external parts of the clitoris – the clitoral hood and the glans, the urinary meatus, the vaginal opening and hymen, and Bartholin's and Skene's vestibular glands.
-Other features include the pudendal cleft, pubic hair, sebaceous glands, the vulval vestibule, and the urogenital triangle.
+The human vulva is made up of the following:

 Mons pubis

-The mons pubis is the soft mound of fatty tissue at the front of the vulva, in the pubic region covering the pubic bone.
+The mons pubis is a soft mound of fatty tissue in the pubic region covering the pubic bone.
 Mons pubis is Latin for "pubic mound" and is present in both sexes to act as a cushion during sexual intercourse, and is more pronounced in the female.
 The variant term mons veneris ('mound of Venus') is used specifically for females.
-The lower part of the mons pubis is divided by a fissure – the pudendal cleft – which separates the mons pubis into the labia majora.
-After puberty, the clitoral hood and the labia minora can protrude into the pudendal cleft in a variable degree.
-The mons and labia majora become covered in pubic hair at puberty.

 Labia

-The labia majora and the labia minora cover the vulval vestibule.
-The outer pair of folds, divided by the pudendal cleft, are the labia majora (New Latin for "larger lips").
-They contain and protect the other structures of the vulva.
-The labia majora meet at the front at the mons pubis, and meet posteriorly at the urogenital triangle (the anterior part of the perineum) between the pudendal cleft and the anus.
+The large outer pair of folds are the labia majora, which contain and protect the labia minora and other structures of the vulva.
+The labia majora meet at the front of the mons pubis, and meet posteriorly at the urogenital triangle (the anterior part of the perineum) below the anus.
+The labia minora are the small inner pair of skin folds that protect the openings.
 The labia minora are often pink or brownish black, relevant to the person's skin color.

-The grooves between the labia majora and labia minora are called the interlabial sulci, or interlabial folds.
-The labia minora (smaller lips) are the inner two soft folds, within the labia majora.
-They have more color than the labia majora and contain numerous sebaceous glands.
-They meet posteriorly at the frenulum of the labia minora, a fold of restrictive tissue.
-The labia minora meet again at the front of the vulva to form the clitoral hood, also known as the prepuce.
+The grooves between the labia majora and minora are called the interlabial sulci, or interlabial folds.
+The labia minora meet posteriorly as the frenulum (fourchette).

+Clitoris

-The visible portion of the clitoris is the clitoral glans.
-Typically, this is roughly the size and shape of a pea, and can vary in size from about 6 mm to 25 mm.
-The size can also vary when it is erect.
-The clitoral glans contains as many nerve endings as the much larger homologous glans penis in the male, which makes it highly sensitive.
-The only known function of the clitoris is to focus sexual feelings.
-The clitoral hood is a protective fold of skin which varies in shape and size, and it may partially or completely cover the clitoris.
-The clitoris is the homologue of the penis, and the clitoral hood is the female equivalent of the male foreskin, and may be partially or completely hidden within the pudendal cleft.
+Located at the anterior junction of the labia minora is the clitoris, a highly erogenous sexual organ.
+The visible portions of the clitoris are the glans and frenulum.
+Typically, the glans is roughly the size and shape of a pea, and can vary in size from about 6 mm to 25 mm (less than an inch).
+The size can also vary when the clitoris is erect, which happens when two regions of erectile tissue known as the corpora cavernosa (along with the bulbs and crura, which both constitute the root of the clitoris) fill with blood, making the shaft engorged.
+The glans contains many nerve endings, which makes it highly sensitive.
+The only known function of the clitoris is to focus on sexual feelings.
+The clitoral hood is a protective fold of skin and it may partially or completely cover the shaft and glans.
+The hood may be partially or completely hidden within the pudendal cleft.